42nd Street (film): Reception

+On the review aggregator website Rotten Tomatoes, the film has a 92% rating based on 26 critics' reviews, with an average rating of 7.90 out of 10.
+The website's critics' consensus states, "Bubsy Berkeley does it again in 42nd Street, a brilliant depression-era romp with stellar musical numbers and impeccable choreography."

 In a contemporary review for The New York Times, critic Mordaunt Hall called 42nd Street "the liveliest and one of the most tuneful screen musical comedies that has come out of Hollywood" and wrote: "Although it has its serious moments, it is for the most part a merry affair ...
 It is a film which reveals the forward strides made in this particular medium since the first screen musical features came to Broadway.
 Although it has its boisterous moments, '42nd Street' is invariably entertaining."

 The New York World-Telegram described the film as "[a] sprightly entertainment, combining, as it did, a plausible enough story of back-stage life, some excellent musical numbers and dance routines and a cast of players that are considerably above the average found in screen musicals."

 Variety wrote: "Every element is professional and convincing.
 It'll socko the screen musical fans with the same degree that Metro's pioneering screen musicals did."

 John Mosher of The New Yorker called it "a bright movie" with "as pretty a little fantasy of Broadway as you may hope to see" and praised Baxter's performance as "one of the best he has given us", although he described the plot as "the most conventional one to be found in such doings."